Enhancing Therapeutic Efficacy of Human Adipose-Derived Stem Cells by Modulating Photoreceptor Expression for Advanced Wound Healing

 TLDR Green OLED light improves stem cell effectiveness for better wound healing.

 The study investigated the effects of green OLED irradiation on human adipose-derived stem cells (hADSCs) to enhance their therapeutic efficacy for wound healing.
-It was found that the photoreceptor OPN4 in hADSCs was stimulated by the irradiation, leading to increased cell proliferation, migration, adhesion, and growth factor expression.
-This resulted in improved wound healing in vivo compared to non-irradiated hADSCs.
-The study concluded that green OLED irradiation, with a wavelength peak of 532 nm, could enhance the wound healing capabilities of hADSCs, indicating potential preclinical applications for this technique.
+It was found that green OLED light activated OPN4 in hADSCs, leading to increased cell proliferation, migration, adhesion, and growth factor expression.
+The conditioned medium from irradiated hADSCs promoted the proliferation of human dermal fibroblasts and keratinocytes.
+In vivo tests in mouse models showed that irradiated hADSCs improved wound healing more effectively than non-irradiated cells.
+The study concluded that green OLED irradiation could enhance the wound healing capabilities of hADSCs, indicating potential preclinical applications for regenerative medicine.

 Discuss this study in the Community →